-The France-Canada Youth Mobility Agreement is an opportunity for Canadians between 18 and 35 years old to travel to France for up to 36 months to improve their understanding of French language, culture, and society through an experience focused on tourism, academic study, internships, or employment.
+The France-Canada Youth Mobility Agreement is an opportunity for young Canadians to stay in France for up to 36 months (across 4 visa categories) to deepen their understanding of French language, culture, and society.

-As far as we know, the annual quota in France has never been reached by Canadian applicants.
-We have never seen a denial due to a reached quota, so it should not be an issue to submit an application even late in the calendar year.
+As far as we know, the annual quota in France has never been reached by Canadian applicants, so it should not be an issue to submit an application even late in the calendar year.

 French consulates do not charge a fee to process Working Holiday Visa applications.
 However, VFS Global, an official third-party partner to the French government, does charge a processing fee (around CA$45) that must be paid when you book the application appointment.

-You may also have to budget for transportation to the nearest VFS Global centre if there are none in your vicinity.
+You may also have to budget for transportation to the nearest VFS Global centre (Toronto, Montréal, Vancouver, Ottawa) if there are none in your vicinity.

 Eligibility requirements